-------------------

 There are 1,660 dwellings clustered into various neighborhoods.
 Exteriors for both the single family homes and "casitas" (duplexes) are a light colored stucco with a tile roof.
 All properties are single story and have 1,400 square feet to nearly 2,500 square feet with at least a two-car garage (more expensive homes have an extended garage).
 A patio (or two), tall windows, arched doorways and tile floors are standard, as are mountain and golf course views.
 Landscaping consists of decorative rock, cactus, oleanders and other drought-tolerant shrubs and trees.

-Prices start in the high-$300,000s.
+Prices start in the mid-$300,000s.
 Please check with a Realtor to verify these prices as they will change.
-HOA fees range from less than $100 per month to the $200s and cover landscaping, exterior painting and more.
+HOA fees range from less than $100 per month to the $200s depending on the home and cover landscaping, exterior painting and more.

 While the community is quiet, the Mountainbrook lifestyle is an active one.
 A full time activities director is on staff, and daily, scheduled events and classes include aerobics, clogging, bridge, darts, pickelball, pottery, book discussions, poker, painting and political discussions.